 Happyplaces Stories (video)

-A lot of people create space.
 Space outside the atmosphere is infinite.
-Within the atmosphere space has become a scarcity.
-Not only the physical space, but also mentally, timely, virtually.
+Within the atmosphere, space has become a scarcity.
+Not only the physical space but also mentally, timely, virtually.
 Everybody — whether it is an architect, a branding specialist, a teacher, a writer, an entrepreneur, a scientist, a designer, a musician, a CEO, a politician, a parent — is a facilitator space for you and the space around you.
 Asked and unasked they create space for others, influence it, or take it away.

 With Happyplaces Project I’m investigating the motives, ideas, methods, opinions and insights from these space creators in a quest to find all dimensions of space.
 And how they try to help people find their happy place in those spaces.

 The Happyplaces Project is an ongoing quest that investigates all dimensions and occurrences of space.
 There are a lot of things you can not see that profoundly influence decisions and behaviour.
 The project aims to learn from a wide variety of people how they create or facilitate space and where their boundaries lie, to map these and to translate the findings into hands-on tools that can help to create better spaces where people can find happy places.